 Netflix is a fairly multi-faceted company.
 With so much attention pouring its way, industry observers have been collecting reams of data on the company for over a decade now.
 Most Netflix facts and stats focus heavily on the company’s growth numbers and market value, but there’s much more to the streaming service than that.
 And not all of it paints a rosy picture for the company.

-1. Despite more competition, Netflix still has the largest subscriber count in 2020
+1. Despite more competition, Netflix still ha2 the largest subscriber count in 2022

-While the #2 streaming service Amazon Prime may be able to boast about its equally large subscriber base (estimated at 150 million at the end of 2019), it still pales in comparison to the 167 million subscribers now turning to Netflix worldwide.
+While the #2 streaming service, Amazon Prime, may be able to boast about its equally large subscriber base (estimated at 200 million in April 2021), it’s unclear how many of its Amazon Prime members are using its Prime Video service.
+In Q2 2022, Netflix announced it had 220 million subscribers now turning to Netflix worldwide.

-2. 60 million US adults have a Netflix subscription
+2. Around 75 million US and Canadian adults have a Netflix subscription

-3. 41% of Netflix users are watching without paying thanks to password and account sharing
+3. 41 percent of Netflix users are watching without paying, thanks to password and account sharing

 4. The company is older than most users realize